Kayou-Corporation/.github/CODE_CONVENTION.md

 - **No exceptions** in hot paths (rendering loop, allocators, job system).
 - Use `std::expected<T, Error>` (C++23) for fallible operations that return a value.
 - Use assertion macros for programming errors (precondition violations).
+- Use static assertion when it comes to compile-time checks.

 ```cpp
 [[nodiscard]] std::expected<Buffer, VkResult> CreateBuffer(const BufferCreateInfo& info);